DHTMLX/docs-diagram/docs/guides/loading_data.md

 };
 ~~~

 Such a structure allows processing the shapes and their connections independently.
+[Check important notes on working with links](#processing-links).

 There are the following types of shapes and connections specific for the Diagram in the PERT mode: